FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 Qatar 2022 marked FIFA’s largest-ever licensing and retail program.
 The permanent flagship FIFA Store launched at Doha’s Hamad International Airport in November 2022, supplementing temporary retail outlets across the eight tournament stadiums.

 Licensing revenue increased 28% compared to the 2015-2018 cycle, reaching $769 million.
-This growth came despite losing the EA Sports partnership, which had paid FIFA approximately $150 million annually for naming rights (that deal expired after FIFA 23 in 2023).
+This growth came despite losing the EA Sports partnership, which had paid FIFA approximately $150 million annually for naming rights.
+That deal expired after FIFA 23 in 2023.

-Hospitality and Ticket Sales: $949 Million (13% of Total Revenue)
+Hospitality and Ticket Sales: $949 Million (13% of Revenue)

 Ticket Sales: $686 Million